steaks/blueprint-docs/docs/architecture.md

 ## Core Concepts

-In Rx Blueprint you build apps using events, state, hooks, and operators.
+In Blueprint you build apps using events, state, and hooks.
 You do not need to worry about webserver routing or networking between frontend and server.
 Just build events, state, and business logic.
 Blueprint handles the rest!

 **App -** Logical grouping of features.
 Apps contain state, events, and hooks that are synchronized between your server and frontend.